 It is famous for its calmness, ancient architecture and relaxing foot massages.
 There was never a dull moment here!
 Even when we were waiting for the bus.
 Local school kids were out on a procession in the pre-celebration of Buddha Poornima with the band set.
 The big banyan trees behind the ponds, chedis, stupas, Buddha statues, dancing statues, lotus ponds – Can you expect a better place to walk or cycle in the fresh air?
 Warm-hearted people, homely neighbourhood – The two days in Sukhothai remain one of the best spent days in my life to date.

 Tips for exploring the historical park in Sukhothai

 Grab this map, it is available in every Sukhothai hotel and is ultra-useful.

 Sukhothai is the first capital of independent Siam in the 1300s.
 The architecture style here is influenced by Cambodian, Sri Lankan and Indian styles.

 Is Sukhothai the same as Ayutthaya?

 Unlike Ayutthaya, where the ancient and modern worlds merge right in the city centre, Sukhothai Historical Park is 12km from the ‘new’ city.
-Tourists here are fewer, and the archaeological park is bigger than Ayuttaya.
-The heat and glare aren’t that bad like Ayuttaya.
+Tourists here are fewer, and the archaeological park is bigger than Ayutthaya.
+The heat and glare aren’t that bad like Ayutthaya.
 Sukhothai is the beginning of Northern Thailand.
 So the weather is better here.

 Bring cash.
 Most cafes, spas and historical parks accept only cash.
 If you need anything in rural areas, only Bahts work.